Love This? Save and Share!

 Walthamstow

-Somewhat confusingly, this London brewery is actually in Walthamstow.
+Somewhat confusingly, Hackney Brewery is actually in Walthamstow.
 But, it’s a big city.
 Close enough.

 The tap room is at High Hill, Black Horse Lane, which is a brand new and bigger location for this up and coming craft beer company.
 Their beers may have caught your eye for some creative naming.
 Best sellers include Boogie Van (an IPA, obviously), and Kapow!
 Pale ale.